 Crypto Detection

 Identify cryptographic algorithms by searching for known constants (S-boxes, round constants, key schedules).
-Detects AES, DES, RSA, RC4, Blowfish, SHA family, and more.
+Detects AES, DES, RC4, Blowfish, SHA family, and custom XOR routines.

 Python Unpacker

-Detect and unpack Python executables built with PyInstaller or py2exe.
+Detect and unpack Python executables built with PyInstaller, py2exe, Nuitka, or cx_Freeze.
 Uses pyinstxtractor-ng, uncompyle6, and pycdc to recover original Python source code.

 Web Search

-Real-time threat intelligence enrichment powered by Perplexity’s Sonar model.
+Real-time threat intelligence enrichment powered by Perplexity’s Search API.
 The agent can search the web during analysis to look up CVE details, malware family documentation, campaign reports, and known indicators.

 Example use cases: